Microscopic theory of electron quadrupling condensates

 We start from a generic model of interacting fermions (represented by Grassmann numbers $f$), which is given by the action:

 where repeated indices are summed/integrated over and include component (spin and band) index, imaginary time, and real space coordinate (or frequency and momentum), such that $x = (\sigma, \alpha, \tau, \textbf{r})$ ($\textbf{r}$ is spatial coordinate that can be continuous or discrete).
 Interaction is separated into two parts: $v$ is a pairing interaction that leads to superconductivity, and the remaining part is $W$, which, for example, can correspond to some repulsion.
 Namely, we choose them such that when diagonalized in terms of pairs of fermions $v$ ($W$) will have negative (positive) eigenvalues.
-We consider a generic model that can have the standard form of interaction between fermions, such as Coulomb interaction, electron-phonon interaction, etc. Note that the standard BCS mean-field approximation does not permit quadrupling condensate.
-Neither can it be straightforwardly generalized to one directly in the model \eqref{S_f}, since this mean-field should be quartic in fermionic fields $f$'s.
+We consider a generic model that can have the standard form of interaction between fermions, such as Coulomb, electron-phonon or other type of interaction.
+Recall that the standard BCS mean-field approximation does not permit quadrupling condensate.
+Neither can BCS approach be straightforwardly generalized to one supporting quadrupling condensates in the model \eqref{S_f}, since this mean-field should be quartic in fermionic fields $f$'s.